VijayAnand-546/flightprice/flight_price/README.md

 Link: [https://flight-price-prediction-api.herokuapp.com/]
 ## Overview
-This is a Flask web application which predicts price of Flight ticket.
+This is a Data Science project which predicts price of Flight ticket.

 ## Motivation
 I started to learn Data Science from my first year of engineering to get most out of it.
 I came to know mathematics behind all supervised models.
 Finally it is important to work on application (real world application) to actually make a difference.